KomaliValluru/KomaliValluru/README.md

 - 🌱 I’m currently learning **LLM's and GenAI**

-- 📖 My Current Reads: **Deep Learning for Coders with Fastai and PyTorch Book by Jeremy Howard and Sylvain Gugger**
+- 📖 My Reads: **Deep Learning for Coders with Fastai and PyTorch Book by Jeremy Howard and Sylvain Gugger**

 - 👨‍💻 All of my projects are available at [https://github.com/KomaliValluru/portfolio](https://github.com/KomaliValluru/portfolio)